utilmeta/utype/docs/en/guide/cls.md

 # > [UserSchema.KeyInfo(access_key='KEY', last_activity=None)]
 ```

-In this example, we `UserSchema` have declared a data class named `KeyInfo` in, but because the admission rules for the field are not met, `KeyInfo` the class is not treated as a field, but remains as it is
+In this example, `UserSchema` have declared a dataclass named `KeyInfo` in it's attributes, `KeyInfo`  is not treated as a field for not meeting the field restrictions

 ### Inheritance and reuse
 Inheritance is an important means of reusing data structures and methods in object-oriented programming.
-It is also applicable to data classes.
-You can inherit all fields of the parent class only by declaring the subclass of the data class in the way of class inheritance, such as
+It is also applicable to dataclasses in utype.
+You can inherit all fields of the parent class only by class inheritance, such as
 ```python
 from utype import Schema, Field from datetime import datetime